Preparing for the Menopause

 • Knowing what lights you up and making sure you are doing it often.

 • A regular reflection on how you are feeling and how well you are taking care of yourself.
-My Menopause Monthly newsletter can help you with that.
-Or perhaps you have regular reviews at work and you can dovetail your own self-care metrics into it.

 Being superwoman is no longer cutting it.
 Be less super and more human, by asking for help when you need it